dag4blend

 Preferences

 Until the path to an existing directory is specified, the preset menu will not be displayed.
-For each project you work on, you need to specify the path to the \assets folder.
+For each project you work on, you need to specify the path to the \assets directory.

 Set the name (it can be any name as long as it is clear to the user), specify the path, and click + ADD Project to add the project to the list of available projects.